jli615/lebron/README.md

 ## Self Grading and Progress Checks
 ### [9/6 - 9/10: Prototype Check plus Unit 3 Self Grading](https://docs.google.com/document/d/1rrbXWPhyk0_q987G5ZTS9kgEZoZc5dmCgijm5w9CqNc/edit?usp=sharing)
 ### [8/30 - 9/3: PBL 1-2 plus Unit 2 Self Grading + Justifications](https://docs.google.com/document/d/1GNQTQCgtMbw8g8jqJJVRfxij7Y9odWbcjubHA96ehMY/edit)
-This has all of our self grades and includes tangibles that serve as justification.
+These have all of our self grades and include tangibles that serve as justification.

 ### [Link to Scrum Board](https://github.com/jli615/lebroncs/projects/1)
 Here you can find our plans in the backlog and what needs to be reviewed for grading in the review column.